-It is estimated that there are currently 95,000 unaccompanied refugee children living in Europe, many of whom have suffered appalling abuse (May’17).
+It is estimated that there are currently over 90,000 unaccompanied refugee children living in Europe, many of whom have suffered appalling abuse (May’17).
 Since the capping of the ‘Dubs’ scheme earlier this year at 480 places the hope of finding a legal route to safety for most of these children has now gone.

 When did it close and Why?